Client Services Policy

 Del Canto Chambers’ team adheres to strict project management standards.
 However, the timescale required to successfully complete a project may vary, depending on:

-- the clarity of instruction
+- the clarity of instructions received

 - the complexity of the matter